Restaurant Dress Code for Employees

 Once you've put your dress code into writing and documented disciplinary procedures for potential infractions, you're ready to enforce the policy.
 Check out our tips for handling possible violations of the restaurant employee dress code:

-- Move the accused employee away from patrons or co-workers to discuss the alleged violation.
+- Discussion - Move the accused employee away from patrons or co-workers to discuss the alleged violation, asking if there was a reason they didn't follow the outlined policy.